Setting Up Lighttpd with PHP-FPM

 Configuration

 PHP-FPM works with process pools.
-Each pool spawns processes independently and have different configurations.
-This can be useful to separate the PHP process of each user or major site on the server.
+Each pool spawns processes independently and has different configurations.
+This can be useful to separate the PHP processes of each user or major site on the server.
 PHP-FPM comes with a default pool configuration in /etc/php5/fpm/pool.d/www.conf.
 To create new pools, simply copy the default pool configuration and edit it.
-At least you will need to set the following:
+At a minimum, you will need to set the following:

 • Pool name – [www].
-I name mine according to the user which the pool serves.
+I name mine according to the user the pool serves.

 • user – I set the user to the appropriate user, and leave group as www-data.

-• listen = /var/run/php.$pool.sock – Unix sockets have lower overhead than tcp sockets, so if both Lighttpd and PHP run on the same server they are preferable. $pool will be expanded to your pool name.
-Also, it is more secure to create the sockets in a directory not writable globally (such as /tmp/) so /var/run is a good choice.
+• listen = /var/run/php.$pool.sock – Unix sockets have lower overhead than TCP sockets, so if both Lighttpd and PHP run on the same server, they are preferable. $pool will be expanded to your pool name.
+Also, it is more secure to create the sockets in a directory that is not globally writable (such as /tmp/), so /var/run is a good choice.

 • listen.owner should match the PHP user, while listen.group should match the group Lighttpd runs in, so both have access to the socket.

-If you copied www.conf to create new configuration, you will need to rename it to something like www.conf.default in order to disable it.
+If you copied www.conf to create a new configuration, you will need to rename it to something like www.conf.default in order to disable it.

-In the Lighttpd configuration you need to add the following to each vhost that uses PHP:
+In the Lighttpd configuration, you need to add the following to each vhost that uses PHP:

 fastcgi.server = ( ".php" =>